An Innovative Turret that is able to Aim & Launch countermeasures almost instantly: ARC System

 A primary requirement of any Active Protection System (APS) is the ability to rapidly respond to incoming threats, once detected.
 In the case of a Rocket-Propelled Grenade (RPG) attack, conventional wisdom says that an APS needs to aim and launch in 100 milliseconds (one tenth of a second) or faster to defeat the most common battlefield threats.
-This is far too quick for conventional turrets or hard-kill missiles.
+This is far too quick for conventional turrets and methods of aiming.

 The additional needs of an ideal APS are…

 - to reduce the fratricidal effects of APS countermeasures thru precise aiming, or use of non-lethal ordinance

 - the ability to launch a swarm of (multiple) countermeasures into the path of a threat.

 - the ability to launch countermeasures in multiple directions at the same time to defeat multiple, simultaneous threats.